 Learning another foreign language in addition to English helps students enhance their proficiency in the language and develop a specialized understanding of the language.

 Learning another foreign language in addition to the second foreign language and English helps students develop an understanding of and insight into languages in general.

 Through practical cultural education, students are guided to develop a wide range of knowledge required for playing a leading role in international society and the ability to make fair and appropriate judgments.

 These subjects are offered in English, in which international and Japanese students study Japanese society, systems, culture and values together to deepen their understanding of Japan and develop the ability to disseminate information about Japan.

 Students can expect a broad range of careers that require global mindsets.
-Most students who have improved their business skills (such as business administration, economics, and organization theory) will likely to fill positions in global enterprises in a variety of fields.
+Most students who have improved their business skills (such as business administration, economics, and organization theory) will be likely to fill positions in global enterprises in a variety of fields.

-Students who have studied subjects such as international relations international cooperation will likely find positions in government and public sectors or NPOs / NGOs, or will continue on to graduate school and aim for careers in international institutions.
+Students who have studied subjects such as international relations, international cooperation will likely find positions in government and public sectors or NPOs / NGOs, or will continue on to graduate school and aim for careers in international institutions.
 Many students may pursue working internationally.